Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Results and Discussion

 As discussed in Section \ref{sec:mala}, we draw samples from the posterior distribution using MALA.
-The estimate $\M s_{\text{init}}$ that we use for initializing the chain is taken to be the solution of a variational problem with Tikhonov regularization, that is,
+The estimate $\M s_{\text{init}}$ that we use for initializing the chain is taken to be the solution of a variational problem with Tikhonov regularization, as in